University_

 b.
 Applicants must demonstrate competence and interest in policy and law reform.

 c.
 Applicants must demonstrate that they are experiencing financial hardship, including but not limited to being related to one or more of the below.
-Supporting documents must be provided.
+Supporting documentation and evidence must be provided.
+If not supplied the application will not proceed.

 I. identify as an Aboriginal or Torres Strait Islander person as defined in the University of Sydney’s Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015,

 d.
-Applicants must not have accepted another scholarship or grant, internal or external to the University of Sydney, at a value of $5,000 per annum or more.
+Applicants who are recipients of another scholarship or grant, internal or external to the University of Sydney, at a value of $5,000 per annum or more are not eligible to be considered.

 3. Selection Criteria